Carceral archipelago: The carceral state

-In the 1960s, 1970s, and 1980s in American prisons, prisoner coalitions—including the Chicano Movement and Black Power organizations—protested together under the banner of "slaves of the state".
+In the 1960s, 1970s, and 1980s prisoner coalitions — including the Chicano Movement and Black Power organizations — in American prisons protested together under the banner of "slaves of the state".
 Their legal challenge to prison conditions was successful.
-In response, the state introduced a "new prison regime" with paramilitary equipment and practices, the increased use of privatized prisons, "massive prison building programs", and new levels of punishment, such as "23-hour cell isolation."
+In response, the state introduced a "new prison regime" with paramilitary equipment and practices, the increased use of privatized prisons, "massive prison building programs", and new levels of punishment, such as "23-hour cell isolation".
 Author Robert Chase called this the "'Sunbelt' militarized carceral state approach that became exemplary of national prison trends."